 Bin pop-ups are not viewable for feature layers from SAP HANA or spatiotemporal databases.

 Adjust the bin size and scale threshold

 There is a direct relationship between the size of the bins and the scale of the map.
-For example, when zooming in and out on the map, the map draws the same number of bins in each extent by dynamically changing the LOD.
+For example, when zooming in and out on the map, the map attempts to draw the same number of bins in each extent by dynamically changing the LOD.
 You can set a binning threshold to specify when bins are drawn.
-This prevents bins from being drawn at large scales where there is not enough data on the map.
+This prevents drawing bins at large scales where there is not enough data on the map.

 The size of the bin (LOD) can be increased or decreased.
 You can also lock the bin size so that the area of the bin does not change at different scales and extents.
 Under Binning, on the Bin tab, you can view the bin scale, size, appearance, and symbology settings.

 - In the Binning Threshold group, click the Scale drop-down list and choose a preset scale or the current scale, or enter a custom scale.
 The map only draws features if you are zoomed in further than the binning threshold scale.
 If your data is stored in a spatiotemporal database and consumed via a feature service, you can set the binning threshold using the number of features instead of specifying a scale.